Smurf-IV/Excel_PRIME/Performance.md

 # 2025-10-17
 - Shows that the strings are now lazy loaded
 - Still not as good as `XlsxHelper` for the just file loading
-- `FastExcel` does not like these files - or I'm probably doing something wrong

 | Method              | FileName             | Mean        | Error       | StdDev      | Ratio           | RatioSD | Gen0      | Gen1      | Gen2     | Allocated   | Alloc Ratio   |
 |-------------------- |--------------------- |------------:|------------:|------------:|----------------:|--------:|----------:|----------:|---------:|------------:|--------------:|